Introduction

 Key Takeaways

-- Michigan’s gold deposits are primarily found in glacial deposits and ancient river systems
+- Michigan’s gold deposits are primarily found in glacial deposits and ancient river systems.

-- Best results often come after spring thaws or significant rainfall events
+- Best results often come after spring thaws or significant rainfall events that move and sort fresh material.

 Frequently Asked Questions